The Rules and Regulations

 Race two grid explained

-The first ten finishers in race one will start race two in reverse order, cars finishing in 9th position and downwards will start in their finishing position.
+The first ten finishers in Race 1 will start Race 2 in reverse order, cars finishing in 11th position and downwards will start in their finishing position.

 By way of illustration: